Skip to main content

 This guide shows you how to configure the Databricks connector for WRITER Agent.
 After setting up this connector, WRITER Agent can perform operations like querying Databricks SQL, accessing Unity Catalog functions, and interacting with Genie spaces through Databricks’ managed MCP servers.

 Databricks managed MCP servers are currently in Beta.
 Workspace administrators control access to this feature through the Databricks Previews page.
-If you don’t see MCP servers available in your workspace, ask a workspace admin to enable the Managed MCP Servers preview.
+If you don’t see MCP servers available in your workspace, navigate to SettingsPreviews and search for “Managed MCP Servers” to enable the feature.
+This feature is not available for free-tier accounts.

 Set up the Databricks connector